Modern Slavery and human trafficking policy statement 2026

 ‘Doing the right thing’ is one of the core values under which Mount Anvil Ltd operates.
 Mount Anvil Ltd is committed to being a responsible business and to upholding high ethical standards in all our operations, including those of our supply chains.
 Our commitments are summarised in our Health and Safety, Environmental Sustainability and Sustainable Procurement policies.

-The Global Slavery Index presents significant evidence that highlights the risk that labour standards issues present in construction and property supply chains.
-Specifically in the production of construction materials, delivery of construction activities and through the provision of professional services equipment such as laptops and phones.
+The Global Slavery Index presents significant evidence that highlights the risk that labour standards issues are present in construction and property supply chains.
+Specifically, in the production of construction materials, delivery of construction activities and through the provision of professional services equipment such as laptops and mobile phones.

 Where issues are identified, Mount Anvil Ltd will work closely with suppliers to seek a resolution.
 If the issue is deemed serious and/or is not capable of remediation Mount Anvil Ltd will remove the supplier from our supply chain list unless and until the issue is fully resolved.